 Good advertising agencies are constantly bombarded with applications from eager, creative people looking for jobs.
-They will flood HR with portfolio sites, resumes, YouTube videos, Facebook posts, and everything else now available to job seekers.
-To stand out, you need to do what all good advertising does: Get the attention of the intended audience.
+They will flood HR with portfolio sites, resumes, YouTube videos, Facebook posts and everything else now available to job seekers.
+To stand out, you need to do what all good advertising does — get the attention of the intended audience.
 In this case, your intended audience is the creative director.
-Have the courage to be original, and you will have the best opportunity to get noticed.
+Have the courage to be original and you'll have the best opportunity to get noticed.

-In your attempt to stand out, be sure there is substance behind your ideas and your approach.
-Gimmicks are shallow and quickly will be seen for what they are, so avoid them.
+As you try to stand out, make sure there is substance behind your ideas and your approach.
+Gimmicks are shallow and will quickly be seen for what they are, so avoid them.

 But don’t make this a habit.

 If the agency won’t pay you, and you really are as good as you say you are, do the work for free.
 Not for months, not even weeks, but ask for an opportunity and show them how you would attack it.
 Agencies rarely turn down an offer of free help, and you may just wow them enough to get some paid work.
 It may even lead to a job.
 Consider your time a valuable investment in your future.

 Finally, get into the habit of mingling.
 It’s sometimes called networking or schmoozing, but whatever it’s called, you need to get yourself out there.
 Look on your local Egotist and you’ll soon see a list of weekly events taking place in your area.
 You can also try Meetup groups for industry-related events.
 Join the local Art Directors' Club or do a search for advertising lectures near you.
 Get out to as many of these as you can while you’re looking and make sure you have something memorable to give people when you do connect.

 Tap Into LinkedIn